 Helping to preserve the environment makes it more likely that our children and grandchildren will have a safe and comfortable world to live in — both because of our immediate reductions in emissions and other impacts and due to the ripple effects those actions can have.

 When you invest in making your home more energy-efficient or install solar panels, for example, you’re funding green businesses that help promote green living, home by home, and who might one day come up with an innovation that makes living sustainably easier and even more affordable.
-The more the market supports green building, the more likely it to continue to grow and spawn new solutions to environmental issues.
+The more the market supports green building, the more likely it is to continue to grow and spawn new solutions to environmental issues.

 When you make your home more sustainable, other people will take notice.
 It might inspire them to think about going green and even start some projects of their own.
 The more people who go green, the more people will want to join them — and the movement will grow exponentially.
 And if we want to help save the planet, we’ll need contributions from lots of different people.